 To graduate from Rushville Consolidated High School, a student must attend eight (8) semesters and earn forty-eight (48) credits including the required subjects.
 Seven (7) semester graduation may only be granted with administrative approval (i.e. a student would like to enroll in a full schedule of college courses).
 Students must also meet the criteria for graduation set by the Indiana Department of Education for the graduation qualification examinations.
 In order to participate in graduation ceremonies, a student must have completed ALL requirements (i.e. ECA's, 48 credits, etc...) to graduate.
 Non-RCHS courses for advancement will only be considered after all RCHS options have been exhausted, and only through approval of an administrator.
-Permission to discontinue any subject after classes begin must be granted by an administrator.
 In order to participate in Senior Week activities, students must be enrolled in enough credits during the second semester to graduate.